 GBAR

-The GBAR Collaboration gathers 50 members from 15 Institutes, with the goal of measuring the acceleration of hydrogen antiatoms in the Earth gravitational field.
-The experiment is being installed at CERN at the AD and will take data with protons then antiprotons from the new ELENA descelerator in 2017.
+The GBAR Collaboration gathers around 50 members from 17 Institutes, with the goal of measuring the acceleration of hydrogen antiatoms in the Earth gravitational field.
+The experiment has been installed at CERN at the AD-ELENA ring.

 SPP physicists are at the origin of the GBAR project.
-Specifically the SPP group has developed a novel high-intensity source of positrons, based on an electron linac, and has managed to store these positrons in a Penning trap.
+Specifically the SPP group has initially developed a novel high-intensity source of positrons, based on an electron linac, managed to store these positrons in a Penning trap, and to produce positronium from their interactions with a porous SiO2 substrate.

 H.E.S.S., CTA, Antares, Edelweiss